baoliang/rui-mig/README.md

 ```
-You can wright scripts of sql to the funtion of up
+You can write your sql-scripts into the generated `up` function